Puk3p/DiscordCommandGate/README.md

 ⚪ Player Restriction: Players who have commands pending confirmation are temporarily restricted from performing certain actions in the game, like moving or executing other commands, which is configurable.

 **Installation**

-  1. Prerequisites:
+  **1. Prerequisites:**

-Minecraft server (Spigot, Bukkit, or any compatible fork) JDA (Java Discord API) library
+    ➼ Minecraft server (Spigot, Bukkit, or any compatible fork) ➼ JDA (Java Discord API) library
-LuckPerms plugin installed
+    ➼ LuckPerms plugin installed

-Setup:
+  **2. Setup:**

-Place the DiscordConfirm.jar file in your server's plugins directory.
+    ➼ Place the DiscordConfirm.jar file in your server's plugins directory.
-Restart the server or load the plugin dynamically.
+    ➼ Restart the server or load the plugin dynamically.

-Configuration:
+  **3.Configuration:**

-Configure the config.yml file with your Discord bot token and channel ID where confirmation requests will be sent.
+    ➼ Configure the config.yml file with your Discord bot token and channel ID where confirmation requests will be sent.
-Update the mapping of Minecraft usernames to Discord IDs according to your server's user base.
+    ➼ Update the mapping of Minecraft usernames to Discord IDs according to your server's user base.

-Usage
+**Usage**

-Commands:
+➼ Commands:

-/grosu: Example command that requires confirmation via Discord.
+  ○  /grosu: Example command that requires confirmation via Discord.
 You can modify the plugin to include more commands based on your needs.

-Discord:
+➼  Discord:

-Players will see embedded messages in the designated Discord channel asking for confirmation.
+  ○  Players will see embedded messages in the designated Discord channel asking for confirmation.
 They can confirm by typing !confirm in the channel.

-Permissions
+➼ Permissions

-Use LuckPerms to manage who has the ability to require command confirmations and who is subject to these confirmations.
+  ○  Use LuckPerms to manage who has the ability to require command confirmations and who is subject to these confirmations.

-Contributing
+➼ Contributing

-Contributions are welcome.
+  ○  Contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.

-Support
+**Support**

 If you encounter any issues or require assistance, please open an issue on the GitHub repository.

-License
+**License**

 This project is licensed under the MIT License - see the LICENSE file for details.